 “All praise to Thee, my God, this night, for all the blessings of the light!

 Martin Bird, the current editor of The Elgar Society Journal, is to be commended for raising Rushton’s moratorium by publishing a new solution to Elgar’s Enigma Variations.
-In the April 2013 issue, researcher Martin Gough theorizes the Enigma Theme is a puzzle canon that may be played with another canon by Thomas Tallis.
+In the April 2013 issue, Martin Gough theorizes the Enigma Theme is a puzzle canon that may be played with another canon by Thomas Tallis.
 Strangely Gough only introduces his candidate theme seven pages into the article: ‘Eighth Tune’ from Archbishop Parker’s Psalter of 1567.
 Never heard of it?
 Tradition has shortened that diffuse title to the Tallis Canon.
 Contrary to Gough's insistence, the Tallis Canon is not a puzzle canon, but rather a restricted canon.
 An excellent example of a puzzle canon is Bach's Crucigeros Canon.
 Below the canon Bach wrote the riddle, "Symbolum: Christus Coronabit Crucigeros."
 The translation of is, "Symbol: Christ will crown those who carry His cross."
 The solution is a double canon in contrary motion over a quotation from the Goldberg soggetto.
-Another more humble example of an enigma canon is shown below.
-Like the Bach puzzle canon, my riddle canon is only three measures long with a riddle beneath the title hinting at a solution.
-With the Tallis Canon there is no riddle beneath the title, no puzzle to solve, only a canon as its title makes quite clear.
-With a central tenet resting precariously on a false premise, the key to Gough's imaginative theory crumbles.
+Another humbler example of an enigma canon is provided below.
+Like the Bach puzzle canon, my puzzle canon is only three measures long with a riddle beneath the title hinting at the solution.
+With the Tallis Canon there is no riddle below the title, no puzzle to solve, only a canon as its title makes quite clear.
+With a central tenet resting precariously on a false premise, the key to Gough's imaginative theory appears to crumble.
 Despite its enduring popularity in religious settings, the Tallis Canon has yet to deserve an article on Wikipedia.
-That omission does not bode well for its alleged popularity, a deficit that will probably not deter Wikipedia's Nomenklatura from soon adding Gough's theory to its growing list of flawed and incomplete enigma solutions.
+That omission does not bode well for its alleged popularity, a deficit that will not deter Wikipedia's Nomenklatura from adding Gough's theory to its growing list of flawed and incomplete enigma solutions.

 Some Accurate Insights